btofficiel/rag-bot/README.md

 ```
 PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.11.8
 ```
-Once we python installed we can create and activate our python virtual environment using
+Once we have python installed, we can create and activate our python virtual environment using
 ```
 python -m venv venv
 source venv/bin/activate